muzenplaats/musje/README.md

 while the current iteration of musje still consider this as a transposition.
 It will be considered in the later version of musje.

-For the first class for a jianpu lesson, it starts with:
+For the first class of a jianpu lesson, it starts with:
 ```
  1  2  3  4  5  6  7  1'
-dol re mi fa sol la si dol
+do re mi fa sol la si do
 ```
 This is probably the most intuitive of jianpu over the western sheet music.
 To advance it in playing instruments, we learn:
 ```
- 1  #1  2  #2  3  4 #4  5  #5  6 #6  7  1'
+1  #1  2  #2  3  4 #4  5  #5  6 #6  7 n1'
-dol di re  ri mi fa fi sol si la li ti dol
+do di re  ri mi fa fi sol si la li ti do
 ```
 to sing.
 Why a jianpu user take the G in `/G 1 2` as a key rather than a transpose can be imagined.
+The 1..7 is naturally as solfège, but musje takes them as notes, i.e., steps, C..B, for the startup.
+It is referred to as 首調 (solfège) and 固定調 (note name) in Chinese.

-For the rest, it is still considered to be very much the same for musje between jianpu and the western sheet music.
+For the rest, it is still considered to be very closely the same for musje between jianpu and the western sheet music.

+It may be thought that the western sheet music is like to play a Snooker, with so large table and tiny hole, and scattered by a lot of small balls.
+It is so difficul to master so that some play Pool such as the jianpu.
+But they are both billiards (sheet music).
+In general, the western sheet music has a steeper learning curve in the beginning, but easier to become professinal in the academic level.
+The jianpu has a shellow learning curve but generally it stops in the user's profession.

 ## Language description